 The difficulty is that once a culture is set and norms are established, it can be hard to change the status quo.
 Changing a culture of fear and blame can therefore be difficult.
 Leadership plays a vital role in driving forward such changes…

 Though as we have showed previously, poor leadership can harm an organisation even quicker, and sometimes inadvertently reinforces that culture of fear and blame.
-One way to do that is by suffering from the Rule Illusion, a ‘rules bias’ where chronic risk aversion means establishing ever more complex rules that can be used against employees.
+One way to do that is by suffering from the Rule Illusion, a ‘rules bias’ where chronic risk aversion means establishing ever more complex rules that can be used against employees by organisations that don’t care about their employees.
 A recent post on the Science For Work blog sets out how important a sense of justice at work really is.
 Poorly enforced rules can easily undo all the other efforts.
 Yves Morieux of BCG commented in a TED Talk on business generally: